evuez/units/README.md

 ---

-I included an NBA basketball court (length is used), an NBA basketball (weight) and Brad Pitt because it helps having something you can relate to just to get an idea of the height / weight / volume of something.
+I included an NBA basketball court (length is used), an NBA basketball (weight), the Eiffel Tower and Brad Pitt because it helps having something you can relate to just to get an idea of the height / weight / volume of something.

 Brad Pitt seemed like an average person -- ~1.80 m and ~78 kg (c.f.
 Google) -- and since he played in quite a lot of movies, you can easily use *it* (I'm talking about my new unit) to measure stuff from these movies.